PerrinJeremie/Ksparov/README.md

 # Ksparov
 Repository for Ksparov, our awesome chess game.

-You can find the documentation at : http://siolan.ddns/Ksparov
+You can find the Doc at : siolan.ddns.net/Ksparov

 (*************** Useful Information *************)